davecodes04/computer_architekture/20_lcd_display/README.md

 # About
-Small project to display colors on the 1.28 inch LCD Display.
+Small project to display colors on the 1.28 inch LCD Display, very rudimentary in comparison to the LVGL library.
 It is based on
  - WaveShare's abstractions of Pico-SDK in lib/
  - Pico-SDK